Dave Kane is the weekend nighttime voice of "Weekend Gold", heard Saturday and Sunday nights from 6:00pm to 10:00pm on saxonburgradio.com.

 Ever the goof, Bob only admits to living "in an undisclosed location" along with his wife Betty and their two children.

-Tracy Ambrose hosts the morning show on saxonburgradio.com and AM 1620!
+Tracy Ambrose hosts the morning show on saxonburgradio.com!
 You can hear her from 6:00am to 10:00am Monday through Friday, along with Ken Hawk.

 Most country folk move to the bright lights of the big city, but how many people do you know who are city-born and raised, that give up the bright lights for country living?
 That's exactly what happened with Tracy, who was born and raised in Pittsburgh.
 Not even she knew that her knight in shining armor would be proficient with a farm tractor, and she and Wes have been married almost 20 years.
-Like Lori, Tracy found her calling later in life, with Pittsburgh's WBZZ and Froggy dotting her resume.
+Tracy also has Pittsburgh's WBZZ and Froggy dotting her resume.

 When Tracy's not keeping Ken in line, she enjoys traveling, horror and comic book movies, all things geek, and spending St. Patrick's Day in Savannah, Georgia.
 She and her family live in Cabot.

-Bill Davis is the early evening voice on saxonburgradio.com and AM 1620.
+Bill Davis is the early evening voice on saxonburgradio.com.
 You can hear him weekdays between 6:00pm and 10:00pm.

 Bill is a native of Butler County, and has the ancestry to prove it.
 His family's roots here date back to the 1840's.
 Aside from a brief stint as a DJ on the West Coast in the 1980s, Bill has lived in Butler County for all his life.
 Among his career stops were the legendary WJAS and WSHH in Pittsburgh.
 Having been out of radio full-time since 2011, Bill jumped at the opportunity to be back on the air in Butler County, and at Butler County's brand-new, new-tech radio station, saxonburgradio.com and AM 1620!